livelikeachild/parsimony_scorer/README.md

 - `Parsimony_Tree` expects your newick strings to have spaces after commas.
 You have to manually update what's inside the `.split()` method on **line 32** if you want to remove them
 - `Parsimony_Scorer` expects your newick file to have each tree on its own line
 - Put any nexus files you use in the `nexus_files` folder, or manually remove `"nexus_files/"+` from **line 18** of `parsimony_scorer.py`
--  The names you use in your newick file must _match_ the names you use in your nexus files.
+-  If the names you use in your newick file don't match the names you use in your nexus files, send `update_taxa_names` in `Parsimony_Scorer` a list of names as they appear in the **newick file** before calling `run`. **Make sure** that the list is in the **same order** as they appear in the _nexus_ file.
 - If more than one tree shares the best score, the code will not always return the same one.
 This is because the score-tree pairs are stored in a dictionary (`scored_trees`), which is ordered differently each time.
-This is why the score prints out _with_ the best tree.
-- `rooted_named_trees.txt` is for testing the `Parsimony_Scorer` used in congruence with the nexus files in the `nexus_files` folder
+- `rooted_trees.txt` holds all viable permutations of a rooted 6-taxa tree.
+It and its 'named' counterpart are for testing the `Parsimony_Scorer` used in congruence with the nexus files already in the `nexus_files` folder